 Babbel vs Rosetta Stone: similarities

-Unlike Babbel, Rosetta Stone’s main goal is to get language learners a well-rounded education…but only to tourist level.
+Unlike Babbel, Rosetta Stone’s main goal is to get language learners a well-rounded education…but only to the tourist level.
 You’ll learn to say the words, read them, and think in the language instead of translating it, but you’ll only get through beginner words/concepts, and some may find it horrifyingly slow.

 If you’re not a beginner language learner, Rosetta Stone is not for you.
 However, if you have pretty much zero experience with learning languages and you just want to get a foundation in the language, Rosetta Stone may be for you.